SCOPE OF THIS CHAPTER

 1. Responding to Initial Enquiries

-All members of the public who make an initial enquiry by telephone, email or letter in relation to becoming a foster carer will be referred to the contact centre where enquirers household details will be taken.
-Preliminary basic information should be obtained-location, numbers in the household, bedroom space, working hours etc. So that inappropriate enquiries can be filtered out.
+All members of the public who make an initial enquiry by telephone, email or letter in relation to becoming a foster carer will be referred to the contact centre where the enquirer’s household details will be taken.
+Preliminary basic information should be obtained-location, numbers in the household, bedroom space, working hours etc., so that inappropriate enquiries can be filtered out.
 All enquirers will be treated as a potential resource and given a prompt response.
 They may be contacted by a duty worker within 5 working days to provide and gather further information and for a general discussion about fostering.
-If it is not possible to contact them by telephone, text message or a letter will be sent inviting them to contact the duty officer.
+If it is not possible to contact them by telephone, a text message or a letter will be sent inviting them to contact the duty officer.

-On receipt of the enquiry the, administration will forward the enquiry to the Fostering Recruitment Team Manager for signing off and will then be sent to the administrative staff who will enter the details on the Fostering Enquiry Database (FED).
-A check on the departments computerised systems will be carried out by the administrative staff in relation to enquirers and all members of their household.
+On receipt of the enquiry, administration will forward the enquiry to the Fostering Recruitment Team Manager for signing off and it will then be sent to the administrative staff who will enter the details on the Fostering Enquiry Database (FED).
+A check on the department’s computerised systems will be carried out by administrative staff in relation to enquirers and all members of their household.
 The Team Manager will sign off the enquiry prior to the information pack being sent out.
 The information pack will be sent within 7 working days of the preliminary discussion.